resmio/django-sendgrid/README.md

 Signals
 -------

-Every time a callback is received, the signal `sendgrid.signals.email_event` is dispatched.
+Every time a new object is created or a callback is received, the signal `sendgrid.signals.email_event` is dispatched.
 See https://docs.djangoproject.com/en/dev/topics/signals/ for more details on Django signals.